thiagohagy/gologger-v2/README.md

 - Fatal
 - Panic

-If you set the logLevel to Error, all levels above it (Warn, Info, Debug, Trace) will not be printed anywhere
+If you set the logLevel to Error, all less important levels(Warn, Info, Debug, Trace) will not be printed anywhere

 #### MainLogger ####